-Having backup software that fits your organization is vital.
-Even though implementation causes headaches and instills fear in even the bravest of IT professionals, it's important to reassess your backup application and seek a new one if it's warranted.
-There is backup software that will apply to your entire enterprise.
-But while some backup offerings can hit general checkboxes, others concentrate on specific applications and can solve problems that an overarching backup product cannot.
+Even though implementing data backup software can instill fear in even the bravest IT professionals, it's important to reassess the organization's current backup application and purchase a new tool if necessary.
+While some backup and disaster recovery software will apply to the entire enterprise, other products concentrate on specific applications and can solve problems that an overarching backup tool cannot.

-When the time comes to make the switch or install your first enterprise data backup software application, it is critical to articulate the organization's goals for data protection.
+Before installing or replacing a data backup software application, it's critical to understand the organization's data protection goals.
 Make sure the potential backup software -- whether all-encompassing or niche -- and vendor will meet those goals.
-In general, most organizations will need multiple data protection products to meet all of their data protection goals.
+Many organizations, especially larger ones, may need more than one product to meet their data protection needs.

-If your goal is data protection, you should consider an overarching backup application that handles physical servers, such as those running applications including databases or containers; virtual environments; endpoints, such as laptops and desktops and that integrates with the cloud.
-These options are limited.
+If the organization's goal is data protection, consider an overarching backup application that handles physical servers, such as those running applications including databases or containers; virtual environments; endpoints, such as laptops and desktops; and SaaS applications that integrate with the public cloud.

-Enterprise data backup software attempts to provide support for your entire data center by giving you one product to manage and one vendor to handle.
-The challenge with these apps is keeping pace with the rate of change.
-Most backup software vendors took so long to fully support virtualized infrastructures that newcomer Veeam Software seemingly came out of thin air to become a major player in the backup market.
+Data backup software attempts to provide support for the entire data center by offering one product to manage and one vendor to handle.
+But the challenge with these apps is keeping pace with the rate of change.
+Most backup software vendors took so long to fully support virtualized infrastructures that a relative newcomer, Veeam Software, seemingly came out of thin air to become a major player in the backup market.
 Rubrik and Cohesity Inc. have performed the same conjuring trick, introducing appliances that compete against bespoke backup infrastructure.

-The good news is that enterprise applications usually have rock-solid support.
-A good example of this support is how well these applications support bare-metal database server environments like Oracle and Microsoft SQL Server.
+The good news is that enterprise applications usually have rock-solid support for application database server environments, including Oracle and Microsoft SQL Server.
 However, the size of these applications can slow down these programs if they lack support for the modern NoSQL applications establishing a foothold in enterprise IT.

-You will have to do some testing to determine if these features meet your needs.
-If those test results are good, you can consolidate to a single enterprise backup software suite.
-If not, you may need to add more environment-specific data protection applications.
+An organization must test to determine if these features will meet their needs.
+If so, the business can consolidate to a single enterprise backup software suite.
+Otherwise, the site may need to add more environment-specific data protection applications.

-Enterprise backup software applications are a good choice for those looking for a wholesale replacement or who have general backup requirements.
+Data backup software applications are a good choice for organizations that want a wholesale replacement or for those with general backup requirements.
 More often than not, specific functions require more focus.
-There are some niche backup software vendors that address environment-specific data protection issues like NoSQL and the cloud.
+There are some niche backup software vendors that address environment-specific data protection issues like NoSQL SaaS applications.

 Environment-specific data protection

-There is much the same situation occurring in the data center today with virtualization.
-It is common for a virtualized environment to be protected by an application from Nakivo, Unitrends or Veeam.
-If an organization's data center is 100% virtualized, or at least close to it, then the virtualized application is essentially an enterprise app, and the organization may consolidate around this "point" offering.
+A similar situation is occurring in the data center today with virtualization.
+It's common for a virtualized environment to be protected by an application from Nakivo, Unitrends or Veeam.
+If an organization's data center is 100% virtualized, or at least close to it, then the virtualized application is essentially an enterprise app, and the organization may consolidate around this point offering.

-The lack of support for modern applications like Cassandra, Couchbase and MongoDB that are built on NoSQL is a gaping hole in most enterprise data protection offerings.
-Similar to online database backup and virtualization backup, enterprise data backup software is slowly moving toward supporting them, but, in some cases, they may be years away from full support.
-In the meantime, NoSQL data protection looks very similar to the early days of database protection with administrators cobbling together scripts or using environment-specific applications, such as Rubrik Mosaic or Cohesity Imanis Data.
+The lack of support for modern applications, such as Cassandra, Couchbase and MongoDB, that are built on NoSQL is a gaping hole in most enterprise data protection offerings.
+Similar to online database backup and virtualization backup, enterprise data backup software is slowly moving toward supporting these applications.
+In the meantime, NoSQL data protection looks similar to the early days of database protection, with administrators cobbling together scripts or using environment-specific applications, such as Rubrik Mosaic or Cohesity Imanis Data.

-IT can use the cloud in a variety of ways for data protection.
-For example, it can be an extension to existing data protection applications where IT stores old backups in the cloud instead of on site.
-In this scenario, the enterprise has to be careful to calculate the long-term, repetitive cost of the cloud versus the upfront cost of owning its own storage.
+IT organizations can use the cloud in a variety of ways for data protection.
+For example, they can use it as an extension to existing data protection applications where IT stores old backups in the cloud instead of on site.
+In this scenario, the enterprise must carefully calculate the long-term, operational cost of the public cloud versus the upfront cost of owning its own storage.
 Public cloud storage, for example, doesn't pass on any savings from deduplication or compression of data -- two areas where backup data can see huge utilization savings.

-An alternative consideration is a cloud-only (or mostly cloud) deployment option from vendors like Asigra, Axcient, Datto, Infrascale, Zetta and others.
+An alternative is a cloud-only or mostly cloud deployment option from vendors such as Asigra, Axcient, Datto and Infrascale.
 These vendors deploy their backup software as a service.
 This results in low or no upfront cost, with an ongoing charge for capacity of data protected.

-Vendors also tend to use an agentless approach, meaning there is no software to deploy on the organization's servers.
+Vendors also tend to use an agentless approach, meaning there's no software to deploy on the organization's servers.
 These applications typically provide an on-site appliance that receives the backup and replicates it to the cloud.
-As a result, the data center has the most active data on site for rapid recovery and all of the data off site in the event of a disaster.
-Many of these services also offer disaster recovery as a service to enable them to not only store data in the event of a failure, but to host the data center's applications for a period of time.
+This provides the data center with the most active data on site for rapid recovery and all the data off site in the event of a disaster.
+Many of these services also offer disaster recovery as a service (DRaaS) to enable organizations to not only store data in the event of a failure, but also to host the data center's applications for a period of time.
 Carbonite, which targets small businesses, is a good example.
 SMBs are less likely to run secondary data centers, so they understand the benefits of paying for DRaaS.

-Cloud-based backup technology must go through the same qualification process that enterprise data backup software does.
-IT must verify that the product will cover the organization's most critical applications and environments.
-Then, the administrator must address specific cloud questions, like how quickly will the organization get its data back if there is a failure?
+Cloud-based backup technology must go through the same qualification process as enterprise data backup software.
+IT must verify that the product will protect the organization's most critical applications and environments.
+Then, the administrator must address specific cloud questions like how quickly it will get its data back if there is a failure.
 Or, if the service offers DRaaS, the organization needs to understand how quickly its applications can be ready in the provider's cloud and return service to its own data center.

-There is no one backup software application that is perfect for all data centers.
-Each IT organization needs to test and evaluate these products for themselves.
-Enterprise backup still offers the best chance at consolidation, but the organization may have to accept some compromise on features.
+There's no one backup software application that's perfect for all data centers.
+Each organization must test and validate these products and align them with their own requirements.
+Enterprise backup still offers the best chance for consolidation, but the organization may have to compromise on features.

 See how backup software has evolved to protect your corporate data